 About British Car Day

 Another popular destination is 'Sponsor Street' where our valued sponsors demonstrate their products and services.
-In 2016, Crescent Oil, Auto Glym, Oakville Tourism, Exotic Motorworks, Lant/Hagerty Insurance and Edward Jones are among our sponsors, the list of which is growing every year.
+In 2019, Exotic Motorworks, Crescent Oil, travel Oakville, Lant Insurance, Autoglym, Hagerty Insurance and Edward Jones sponsored our event, and we hope that they will be back for more in 2021.

 Access & Times